Anasilbel/automation-challenge-UI/README.md

 # automation-challenge-UI
 automation to make sure requirements described inside test challenge works as expecting

+### Prerequisites

+1. POSIX shell (Windows users should use a Bash terminal).
+2. Node version > v12  (check using `node -v`).
+3. Yarn (install using `npm i -g yarn`).
+4. make sure you are using the latest version, (`nvm use Version`)
+5. Install Prettier extension for your IDE.
 ### Setup
+Kind reminder ( is import before to setup, review the preconditios)

 1. Clone this repository.
 2. Install dependencies using `yarn install`.